dotlang/language/README.md

 # Modules

 Modules are source code files.
 You can import them into current module and use their public types and bindings.
 You can import modules from local file-system, GitHub or any other external source which the compiler supports.
-You can also filter/rename imported identifiers to prevent name conflict.
+You can also filter/rename imported identifiers to prevent name conflict, but not that by adding filter/rename clause, imported symbols will only be reduced to items mentioned in that clause.

 **Syntax**